Preparing Innovators for Worldwide Impact with an Online Masters in Computer Science

 This course will provide a comprehensive introduction to computer algorithms taken from diverse areas of application.
 This course will concentrate on algorithms of fundamental importance and on analyzing the efficiency of these algorithms.
 This course is considered a leveling course and it will not count toward the online master’s degree.

 Our dedicated enrollment advisors can help you decide which track is best for you.
 Here’s some information to get the conversation started:

 This course will explore the advances in large‐scale data repositories.
 Students will be exposed to advanced topics in the analytical approaches to handling the five Vs — volume, velocity, variability, veracity, and value — of big data.
 Parallel programming based on the MapReduce paradigm within the Hadoop Ecosystem is used to address these needs.

-Current relational database design concepts, including ER diagrams and normalization.
-Database access techniques, such as SQL and JDBC.
-Database issues, including performance and security.
+Current relational database design concepts including ER diagrams.
+Database access techniques such as SQL.
+Database issues including performance and security.
 Web-database applications.
-Fee: $50.